eProsima/Fast-DDS-docs/docs/fastddscli/cli/cli.rst

   only parameter that the user must specify.
   If no Domain ID is provided, the default value is 0.

-  It is intended to be used along with the ``EASY_MODE`` environment variable, which will manage clients connections automatically.
+  It is intended to be used along with the ``ROS2_EASY_MODE`` environment variable, which will manage clients connections automatically.
   This CLI feature allows the user to dynamically manage servers from the network: launching, stopping, restarting and even modifying their remote servers connections.
   For further information about this mode refer to `Discovery Server Easy Mode <https://docs.vulcanexus.org/en/latest/rst/enhancements/easy_mode/easy_mode.html>`__.